-Should parents/carers wish to withdraw their children they should contact the headteacher to discuss this.
+Should parents/carers wish to withdraw their children they should complete the form which can be found at the end of this policy (Appendix 2)

 Monitoring and Review

 The Local Academy Board (LAB) monitors this policy on an annual basis.
 The link governor scrutinises and recommends to the LAB, ratification of teaching materials having checked they are in accordance with the academy's ethos.
 The LAB report findings and recommendations to the Headteacher and PSHRE Leader and the policy is modified as necessary.
 The LAB gives serious consideration to any comments from parents/carers about the PSHRE curriculum and makes a record of all such comments.